AdamKyle/flare/resources/info/character-stats/section-1.md

 What about intelligence to enchant?
 Unlike crafting you cannot enchant items if you don’t have the intelligence.

-This is where having “sets” of armour and weapons, spells and artifacts as well as rings that boost our primary damage stat, your dexterity and your intelligence will come in handy.
+This is where having “sets” of armour and weapons, spells and artifacts as well as rings that boost your primary damage stat, your dexterity and your intelligence will come in handy.

 Depending on what you are doing, your gear will affect your stats and skills in some way.